dp12/dotfiles/README.md

 Configs for zsh/bash/fish, git, tmux, bspwm, i3, awesome, and vim, plus some handy aliases.

+## Installation
+An install.sh script is provided to allow the user to choose what to install and automate the installation.
+Ubuntu 16.04 is assumed.

 ## Aliases
 system_aliases is compatible with zsh, bash, and fish shells.
 Features handy aliases for commands like ls, cd, emacs, apt-get, and git.
 Why `cd ..` when you can `..` instead?